jf20541/EDA-FeatureEngineering-FeatureSelection/README.md

 # Health Insurance
 ## Objective
-Explore the data and build two models to predict whether the policyholders (customers) from past year will also be interested in Vehicle Insurance provided by the company.
+Explore the data and build two models to predict whether the policyholders (customers) from the previous year will also be interested in Vehicle Insurance provided by the company.

 ## Data
 [Kaggle Health Insurance Dataset](https://www.kaggle.com/anmolkumar/health-insurance-cross-sell-prediction)